TAC Keynote Speakers

 Eleni Duke is the founder and director of Curious Duke Gallery and The Secret Art Prize, both exhibiting at this year's Moniker Art Fair.
 At the age of 27 Eleni Duke started Curious Duke gallery as an online business and now stands as a fully fledged 'anti-gallery'.
 Curious Duke Gallery is currently London's leading urban and contemporary art space for emerging artists.
 The business has grown exponentially to great acclaim having won second place in Smarta 100 Micro Business Awards 2013.

 Eleni brings her years of experience in the industry and insights into what makes a successful artist.
-She will be speaking on Friday, October 7th at 1pm.

 Kevin Zuchowski-Morrison is one of the world’s leading post-war pop art specialists, owner of RISEgallery and advisor and consultant to institutions and private clients across Europe, the middle east, the US and China.
 He is additionally a philanthropist, social entrepreneur and founder of numerous art projects.